AtMostafa/multi-animal-alignment/README.md

 ## Questions

 Questions can be directed to the corresponding authors, as issues on this repository, or to [Mostafa](mailto:mostafa.safaie@gmail.com) or [Joanna](mailto:joanna.changc@gmail.com).

+## Funders

+This work was supported in part by:
+- grant number H2020-MSCA-IF-2020-101025630 from the Commission of the European Union (M.S.)
+- grant number 108908/Z/15/Z from the Wellcome Trust (J.C.C.)
+-  grant numbers NS053603 and NS074044 from the NIH National Institute of Neurological Disorders and Stroke (L.E.M.)
+-  grant _chercheurs-boursiers en intelligence artificielle_ from the Fonds de recherche du Quebec Santé (M.G.P.)
+-  grant number EP/T020970/1 from the UKRI Engineering and Physical Sciences Research Council (J.A.G.)
+-  grant number ERC-2020-StG-949660 from the European Research Council (J.A.G.).